-All these different names of wheel stops indicate that they have the same usage, which is to prevent unwanted backwards or forward movement of an emergency vehicle wheel, motorcycle wheel, trailer wheel, car truck wheel, scooter wheel, and electric-vehicle wheel.
+All these different names of wheel stops indicate that they have the same usage: to prevent unwanted backwards or forward movement of an emergency vehicle wheel, motorcycle wheel, trailer wheel, car truck wheel, scooter wheel, and electric-vehicle wheel.

-Wherever they are installed, they make sure that drivers follow basic vehicle parking rules without damaging other vehicles, objects present in their surroundings and pedestrians.
+Wherever they are installed, they ensure that drivers follow basic vehicle parking rules without damaging other vehicles, objects in their surroundings, and pedestrians.

 The purpose of using wheel stops

-- To make your parking space and roadway safe for both drivers and pedestrians.
+- Make your parking space and the roadway safe for drivers and pedestrians.

-- To inform drivers where to park the vehicle in a car-park without blocking the way of emergency vehicles and passersby.
+- To inform drivers where to park their vehicles in a car park without blocking the way of emergency vehicles and passersby.